realB12/CRYPTO/b$/GLOSSAR/L/Lightning.md

 Using the dataset from Voltage, we can see that larger Lightning transactions experienced lower fee rates.
 While this may seem counterintuitive, it is likely due to nodes in the network using a fixed cost or flat rate for their base fee.

 In other words, nodes are size agnostic.
-They are assigning the same base fee for sending
-$5 and $1,000, then additionally a percent of payment size.
+They are assigning the same base fee for sending $5 and $1,000, then additionally a percent of payment size.
 At the time of writing, Lightning appears to be one of the most cost-effective protocols for sending substantial amounts of value.

 However, this does not imply that transactions such as micropayments are impossible to conduct on the Lightning Network.
 Instead, it simply suggests that users and entities supporting this ecosystem need to be intentional when opening channels to perform that use case.

 ![LN TransactionFees2025 2](../zPIC/LN-TransactionFees2025-2.png)

-It is possible the Lightning Network could further entrench itself as one of the most cost- effective methods of transacting within the entire digital asset ecosystem when properly configured.
+It is possible the Lightning Network could further entrench itself as one of the most cost-effective methods of transacting within the entire digital asset ecosystem when properly configured.
 This would fulfill its original intent of processing payments at a significantly lower cost compared to on-chain transactions.
 Users paying high fees in the Lightning Network could easily avoid doing so with proper analysis and configuration.
 It is also important to consider that payments to in-demand destinations often incur higher fees.
 This is due to routing and fee market dynamics inherent to the network.

 Through a well-connected self-hosted node, transactions that required an average of one to three hops paid a fee of 0.04%.
 In other words, transactions over 1,000,000 satoshis (~$1,000) have cost between $0.39 and $1.27.
 This fee-to-transaction settlement ratio is rare within the traditional payment processing sector and across other digital asset networks.

 ## Warum Lightning ev. nicht funktioniert
 * **OnRamp zu teuer**: Da L1 BTC-Transaktionen immer teurer werden (bis zu 50$ pro Transaktion) ist es nicht wahrscheinlich, dass Individuen einfach schnell mal einen Channel mit 100$ eröffnen werden.
 Und wenn sie es tun, dann werden sie diese 100$ bei fallenden BTC-Kurs abschreiben müssen und erst wieder über dieses BTC verfügen können, resp. den Channel schliessen wenn der BTC Kurs so hoch gestiegen ist, dass sich der Cashout minus Fees für die zwei UpRamp und Closing-Transaktion lohnt.

-* **Kein Incentive**: Da man zuerst initial echte BTCs ins LN pumpen muss die dort solange parkiert bleiben bis man den Channel wieder auflöst, führt das natürlich zu massivem de-channeling wenn der BTC-Kurs fällt und BTC-Owners ihre BTCs auf der Level1 Blockchain verkaufen wollen.
+* **Kein Incentives**: Da man zuerst initial echte BTCs ins LN pumpen muss die dort solange parkiert bleiben bis man den Channel wieder auflöst, führt das natürlich zu massivem de-channeling wenn der BTC-Kurs fällt und BTC-Owners ihre BTCs auf der Level1 Blockchain verkaufen wollen.
 Wenn das passiert und damit massiv Routing-Knoten fehlen sind schnell mal gewisse Zahlungen nicht mehr möglich weil einfach kein Route mehr gefunden werden kann, zu langsam und zu teuer (weil bei jedem Hopp eine Fees gezahlt werden muss (Burchteile von Rappen aber immerhin).
 So muss man sich schon fragen ob man seine BTC wirklich im LN parkieren will nur um Dienstleistungen zu bezahlen die man auch einfacher, schneller und transparenter auch mit FIAT bezahlen könnte.

 * **Drohende Regulierung**: Staaten könnten versuchen wichtige auf Lightning basierende Infrastrukturanbieter (Onramper) und Geschäftsmodelle (IOY-Provider) zur Aufgabe oder zur Offenlegung der Transaktionsteilnehmer zwingen.